procrastinate-org/procrastinate/CONTRIBUTING.rst

 always a nice thing to do.
 Feel free to include any spell fix in your PR, even if it's not related to your PR (but please put it in a dedicated commit).

-If you need to add words to the spell checking dictionnary, it's in ``docs/spelling_wordlist.txt``.
+If you need to add words to the spell checking dictionary, it's in ``docs/spelling_wordlist.txt``.
 Make sure the file is alphabetically sorted!

 Try our demo